scottwedge/coding-refresher/notes/database/mysql.md

+## Mathematical operators

+MOD(m, n)
+m % n
+m MOD n

+m / n

+abs(n)

+floor(n)

+ceil(n)
+ceiling(n)

+pow(m, n)
+power(m, n)

+ROUND(N,[D])
+- D inidicates upto howmany digits

+RAND(), RAND(M);
+Giving M (an integer value) gives a repeatable random using M as base.

+## Strings

+substring(col_name, start, end_inclusive)
+left(col_name, number of chars from left) right(col_name, number of chars from right)

+lower

+upper

+reverse(col_name)

+concat(one or more strings, columns)

+octet_length() / LENGTH() returns the length of the string measured in bytes.
+CHAR_LENGTH() returns the length of the string measured in characters.

+order by col1 asc, col2 desc
+when there are mulitple columns in select, the columns not specified in the order by gets sorted in asc by default

+limit 10
+will return 10 records

+limit 1, 10
+will start from row number 2 and return 10 records

+limit 10 offset 1
+will start from row number 2 and return 10 records

+REGEXP and LIKE are used to totally different cases.
+LIKE is used to add wildcards to a string whereas REGEXP is used to match an attribute with Regular Expressions.
+In your case a firstname is more likely to be matched using LIKE than REGEXP and hence, it will be more optimized.

+case..when..else

+SELECT CASE
+    WHEN A + B > C AND B + C > A AND A + C > B THEN
+        CASE
+            WHEN A = B AND B = C THEN 'Equilateral' WHEN A = B OR B = C OR A = C THEN 'Isosceles' ELSE 'Scalene'
+        END
+    ELSE 'Not A Triangle'
+    END
+from
+triangles

+concat

 What type of field would you use to store currency information in a MySQL database?

 - Given the numerous field types above, which type to choose for various input formats can be a difficult, subjective decision.
 But there are some fairly common conventions across the tech world, and it can be helpful to know them before your interview.